2023 Most Popular Mathematics Bachelor's Degree Schools in Massachusetts

 Read full report on Mathematics at Harvard University

-With a ranking of #8, Amherst College did quite well on this year’s most popular schools for mathematics students working on their bachelor’s degree.
-Amherst is a small private not-for-profit school located in the suburb of Amherst.
+Amherst College did quite well in this year’s ranking of the most popular places for mathematics students to get a bachelor’s degree.
+It came in at #8 on the list.
+Amherst is a small private not-for-profit school located in the large suburb of Amherst.

 Women make up 42% of the math majors at the school.